zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/platform/porting_TFM_to_a_new_hardware.rst

 preload_ns.cmake:
 -----------------

-    If platform is a dual core then it must provide a preload_ns.cmake, which is the equivalent of preload.cmake but for the second core.
+    If platform is a dual core then it may provide a preload_ns.cmake, which is the equivalent of preload.cmake but for the second core.

     If the platform is single core, this file should not be present.